-The Education Secretary Damian Hinds visited Germany and the Netherlands, as part of his commitment to ensuring every child in this country will have the most well-rounded and best education, regardless of whether they choose a technical or academic route.
+The Education Secretary Damian Hinds visited Germany and the Netherlands.
+This follows the secretary’s commitment to ensuring every child in this country will have the most well-rounded and best education, regardless of whether they choose a technical or academic route.

 “…I’m on a fact finding mission, visiting Germany and the Netherlands, to discover how they educate their young people to have the practical and technical skills needed for a highly productive economy,” the Secretary of State wrote for the Times Red Box.
 “In Germany I’ll be visiting smaller businesses to find out how they provide apprenticeships, as well as the Siemens Technopark, to see a multinational firm’s cutting edge apprenticeship training in action…I will tour some of the top-performing technical colleges in the Netherlands, alongside leading employers: Siemens, Festo and Accenda.
 UNICEF have rated Dutch children the happiest in the world compared to other industrialised countries; I’ll also meet Dutch teachers and academics to learn about their systems and styles of teaching.”

-Germany has a ‘dual system’ when it comes to apprenticeships and is considered the main route into employment for young Germans.
-Just over half of young people in Germany go through the ‘dual system’ and for the majority this is likely to be an apprenticeship lasting two or three years.
+Apprenticeships in Germany have a ‘dual system’ and is considered the main route into employment for young Germans.
+Over half of young people in Germany go through the ‘dual system’.
+For the majority of users, this is likely to be an apprenticeship lasting two or three years.
 Apprentices spend one or two days a week in a vocational school with the remainder of their time spent learning on the job.

-The system is strictly regulated and any company taking on an apprentice must ensure they are trained up to specific standards.
+The system is strictly regulated and companies must ensure new apprentices are trained up to specific standards.
 There are around 350 of them and these are set by the relevant Chambers of Commerce, which plays a central role in the ‘dual system’.
 All German companies must belong to a Chamber of Commerce and pay a levy that goes towards the cost of running the training system.